Sathya086/Docker-build-and-deploy/README.md

 -----------

-Initiate to run jenkins automation script, while pushing content in github, need to set webhooks in github :
+Initiate to run jenkins automation script (jenkins automation script to build and deploy container), while pushing content in github, need to set webhooks in github :

 1) Navigate to the “Settings” tab in GitHub Project
 2) Select the “Webhooks” option on the left menu